 Take Care of the Deck

 Nothing beats spending temperate summer nights and lazy weekend afternoons lounging on the deck and simply enjoying the wonderful weather.
 Nothing can put a damper on these enjoyable times than having to look at a desk that is in disrepair or dealing with outdoor furniture that has seen better days.
 To save yourself that hassle, take the opportunity in the spring to clean your deck and lawn furniture with a power washer.
-It is the best way to get ground-in dirt, mold and mildew off the surfaces.
+It is the best way to get ground-in dirt, mold, and mildew off the surfaces.
 If your deck is faded, let it dry completely and then apply new layers of stain and seal to it.
 If it is time for new lawn furniture, start checking the stores now for replacement pieces.
 That way you are ready to go when you want to spend all your time outside.

 If you are looking to unload your house before the summer hits, then this is the time to call the folks at Ben Buys Indy Houses.
-We will buy your house for cash so you can walk away without having to do any prep work to the property before the summer comes.
+We will buy your house for cash so you can walk away without having to do any prep work on the property before the summer comes.
 We will give you a fair market price for your property and we will also pay all the closing costs.
 You simply cannot lose.
 Contact us today to see how we can help you.